MeanderingProgrammer/render-markdown.nvim/README.md

         -- Do not indent heading titles, only the body skip_heading = false,
     },
+    html = {
+        -- Turn on / off all HTML rendering enabled = true,
+        comment = {
+            -- Turn on / off HTML comment concealing conceal = true,
+            -- Optional text to inline before the concealed comment text = nil,
+            -- Highlight for the inlined text
+            highlight = 'RenderMarkdownHtmlComment',
+        },
+    },
     -- Window options to use that change between rendered and raw view win_options = {
         -- See :h 'conceallevel'